Labradoodle

-A labradoodle (/ˈlæbrəduːdəl/) is a crossbreed dog created by crossing a Labrador Retriever and a Standard or Miniature Poodle.
+A labradoodle (/ˈlæbrəduːdəl/) is a crossbreed dog originating from Australia created by crossing a Labrador Retriever and a Standard or Miniature Poodle.
 Labradoodles were intended to be a good choice for people allergic to canine dander.

 The Australian Labradoodle Association, an organization run by labradoodle breeders, says they are "generally considered healthy dogs".
 However, they also state that hip and elbow dysplasia are common problems affecting labradoodles.
 (Note: The Australian Labradoodle Association of America, which represents Labradoodle breeders, says the animals are 'generally considered healthy dogs' but do have some common, but extreme, problems, like hip and elbow dysplasia.)
 Other ailments include eye diseases and Addison's disease.
 Wally Conron of Australia, who is credited with inventing the breed, has commented that healthy labradoodles are "few and far between" and most are "crazy or have a hereditary problem".